rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Beyond just a *messenger* of God, what exactly are these beings that we call angels?

-The exact nature of angels has never been fully revealed -- however we do know some things through scripture and early church tradition, as well as through various apocryphal sources.
+The exact nature of angels has never been fully revealed -- however we do know some things through scripture and church tradition, as well as through various apocryphal sources.

 We know that angels are conscious entities with free-will.
 We are know they are created.